ayhannyuksek/ayhannyuksek/README.md

 # 💫 About Me:
-👋 Hi, I am a backend developer currently working in the healthcare field.
-I also work on devops methodology<br>🏢 I’m currently working at HEVI AI company<br>🌱 I’m currently using springboot, java, docker
+👋 Hi, I mostly use spring boot, java and docker technologies in the projects I am currently working on.<br>🏢 I’m currently working at HEVI AI company<br>🌱 I’m currently using springboot, java, docker

 ## 🌐 Socials: